 How to stop stall mats from sliding around

-Let me first show you what exactly it is that I’m doing to keep these mats in place so that you can decide if it could be a solution for your gym.
+Let me first show you what exactly it is that I’ll be doing to keep these mats in place so you can decide if it could be a solution for your gym.
 If not, and you just want to know how I cut my mats, just go further down the page and skip all this.

 I only use anchors on the outer edge of my total workout space, and I don’t use them when a mat is touching a wall.
-I also don’t have any of these small anchors in the two mats that sit beneath my power rack because the power rack is… well just look at the image below.
+I also don’t have any of these small anchors in the two mats that sit beneath my power rack because the power rack acts as a wall of sorts (see the image below.)
 Those mats already aren’t going anywhere.

-So that’s what I’m doing; using small anchors to keep my floor in place.
-No more kicking 100 pound mats back into position between sets, and no more dirt, dust, and crap that blows in from outside collecting in between the mat.
-It looks nice, stays cleaner, and looks far more professional than just letting them go where they go.
+So that’s what I’m doing; using small anchors to keep my flooring in place.
+No more kicking 100-lb mats back into position between sets, and no more dirt, dust, and crap that blows in from outside collecting in between the mat.
+It looks nice, stays cleaner, and looks far more professional than just letting them go where even they want to go.

 If you’re wondering what the steel sleeves are for, they are used for a few very important reasons:

 - They prevent contact between the rubber mat and the anchors.
 Why?
-Well they’re screws, so they’re sharp.
-Given enough time, these two rubbing together would probably start to shred the mat and begin to allow movement; defeating the whole point.
+They’re screws, so they’re sharp.
+Given enough time, these two rubbing together would probably start to shred the mat and begin to allow movement; defeating the whole purpose.

-- The sleeves are larger in diameter than the screws, and they are smoother.
+- The sleeves are larger in diameter than the screws, and also smoother.
 This creates a much more ideal surface for the mat to be permanently pressed against.
-The larger and smoother the hardware, the less likely the mat is to tear and rip if a large amount of lateral force is applied to the mat (a bad barbell drop, jumping, etc.)
+The larger and smoother the hardware, the less likely the mat is to tear and rip if a strong lateral force is applied to the mat (a bad barbell drop, jumping, etc.)

 - The sleeve actually prevents you from over tightening the anchor and tearing too deep into the mat.
-If you were to inadvertently tighten the anchor to the point that it was halfway through the mat, you would have 50% less surface area to keep that mat in place.
+If you were to inadvertently tighten the anchor to the point that it was half way through the mat, you would have 50% less surface area to keep that mat in place.
 Also, with so little rubber under the head of the anchor, you’d probably eventually pull it all the way through and end up with the mat sitting on top of the anchor.
-That’s not helpful.